International economics is one of the major branches of economic study and it’s easy to see why.

 Become Familiar with International Economics Theory and Policy

-Although international economics can be a wide-reaching field, students of this particular branch of economics often feel satisfied to have taken on the challenge.
+Although international economics is a wide-reaching field (pardon the pun), students of this particular branch of economics often relish the challenge.

-As international economics often impacts a country’s domestic policies as well as the international political landscape, students of international economics have a wide range of career opportunities available to them, whether that’s:
+International economics impacts a country’s domestic policies as well as the international political landscape.
+Students of international economics have a wide range of career opportunities available to them, whether that’s:

 - Working as an economic or policy analyst;